 Debra has particular expertise in supporting recovery from past trauma and abuse, anxiety, depression and relationship stresses.
 The different approaches used include Psychotherapy, Emotion Focused Therapy, Somatic Therapy, Schema Therapy, Existential Therapy, Creative Therapy and Mindfulness.
 This eclectic model is in recognition that we are all different and one counselling model doesn't suit everyone.

 As a trauma-informed counsellor Debra helps clients to explore issues with a focus on identifying and dealing with the deeper root causes of their difficulties, rather than focusing on and treating symptoms alone.
 Counselling generally begins with conscious awareness of the symptoms a person is struggling with, the process of counselling then moves to bring into awareness deeper unconscious root causes of difficulties.
 When we understand where something is coming from it is much easier to begin to change.
 Through this process client’s gain a deeper understanding and awakening to themselves, opening up new opportunities for personal growth and empowerment.

 Life is like a symphony of many experiences whereby some parts have unexpected tones when issues emerge.
 AlthoughI have completed accredited training and have many years’ experience, the client is the expert of their life, clients are respectfully and compassionately supported to explore their concerns and difficulties with a listening ear for clues in the story of what possibly needs to be expressed, processed and resolved through connecting more deeply with themselves.

 Additional professional experience:

-Debra joined the team of counsellors at Relationships Australia (Vic) in 2010 working with a wide range of personal and relationship issues which includes supporting family's experiencing relationship difficulties, affairs, family violence.
+Debra joined the team of counsellors at Relationships Australia (Vic) from 2010 - 2017 working with a wide range of personal and relationship issues which includes supporting family's experiencing relationship difficulties, affairs, family violence.
 Since the commencement of the Royal Commission into Institutional Child Sexual Abuse her role included being a designated counsellor working with survivors who were engaged with the Royal Commission.
 The focus of therapy includes individual survivors of abuse, their spouses and other family members affected by vicarious trauma.